vladiantio/resources/README.md

 ### UI Components

 - Shadcn based
+  - **[Kibo UI](https://www.kibo-ui.com/)**: A custom registry of composable, accessible and open source components designed for use with shadcn/ui.
   - **[Origin UI](https://originui.com/)**: An extensive collection of copy-and-paste components for quickly building app UIs.
 Free, open-source, and ready to drop into your projects.
 - Non-Shadcn based
   - **[Basecoat](https://basecoatui.com/)**: A components library built with Tailwind CSS that works with any web stack.